 ➡ Images on this page may display a French-language interface.
 However you can browse the database in three languages: French, English and Portuguese.

-This database is intended to meet the need for reference medical publications with respect to childbirth and perinatal care.
+This database aims at meeting the need for reference medical publications with respect to childbirth and perinatal care.
 It can be used by both individuals (users) and professionals.

-It allow a quick research on a given topic, without having to study dozens of professional journals, and to draw a fair general idea from reading summaries.
+It allows a quick research on a given topic, without having to study dozens of professional journals, and to draw a fair general idea from reading summaries.

-It is not oriented towards a particular agenda, yet selection biases are unavoidable.
-For this reason we hope to increase the number of contributors covering a large range of topics.
+Though is not oriented towards a particular agenda, selection biases are unavoidable.
+For this reason we hope to increase the number of contributors covering a wide range of topics.

-The interface has been adapted to navigation on tablets and mobile phones.
+The 3‑language interface has been adapted to browsing on tablets and mobile phones.

 Youtube channel: a tutorial of the AFAR database (soon in English)